awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticmapreduce-cluster-instancefleetprovisioningspecifications.md

 ## Properties<a name="aws-properties-elasticmapreduce-cluster-instancefleetprovisioningspecifications-properties"></a>

 `OnDemandSpecification`  <a name="cfn-elasticmapreduce-cluster-instancefleetprovisioningspecifications-ondemandspecification"></a>
- The launch specification for On\-Demand instances in the instance fleet, which determines the allocation strategy\.
+ The launch specification for On\-Demand Instances in the instance fleet, which determines the allocation strategy\.
 The instance fleet configuration is available only in Amazon EMR versions 4\.8\.0 and later, excluding 5\.0\.x versions\.
-On\-Demand instances allocation strategy is available in Amazon EMR version 5\.12\.1 and later\.
+On\-Demand Instances allocation strategy is available in Amazon EMR version 5\.12\.1 and later\.
 *Required*: No
 *Type*: [OnDemandProvisioningSpecification](aws-properties-elasticmapreduce-cluster-ondemandprovisioningspecification.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SpotSpecification`  <a name="cfn-elasticmapreduce-cluster-instancefleetprovisioningspecifications-spotspecification"></a>
-The launch specification for Spot instances in the fleet, which determines the defined duration, provisioning timeout behavior, and allocation strategy\.
+The launch specification for Spot Instances in the fleet, which determines the defined duration, provisioning timeout behavior, and allocation strategy\.
 *Required*: No
 *Type*: [SpotProvisioningSpecification](aws-properties-elasticmapreduce-cluster-spotprovisioningspecification.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)